 - BEST OVERALL FOR DOGS: Bayer K9 Advantix II Flea, Tick and Mosquito

-- BEST OVERALL FOR CATS: Cheristin for Cats Topical Flea Prevention
+- BEST OVERALL FOR CATS: Capstar Fast-Acting Flea Treatment for Cats

 - BEST BANG FOR THE BUCK: Advantage Flea and Tick Treatment Spray

 - BEST SHAMPOO FOR DOGS: TropiClean Natural Flea & Tick Dog Shampoo

 - BEST SHAMPOO FOR CATS: Vet’s Best Flea and Tick Waterless Bath for Cats

 - BEST COLLAR FOR CATS: Bayer Seresto Flea and Tick Collar for Cat